-Future Initiatives

-Based on the issues identified through the effectiveness assessment of the Board of Directors, we will work on the following measures to further enhance the Board's effectiveness

-- (1) Enhancement of strategies related to medium-term business plans and regular reporting and discussions regarding the status of revolving issues with business execution - (2) Enhancing exchange of opinions among independent directors and optimization of opportunities for information sharing - (3) Ensuring early distribution of documents for Board of Directors meetings in advance - (4) Enhancement of appropriate disclosure of information to all stakeholders

-Policy for Appointment and Dismissal of Directors

-Policy for Appointment of Officers

-In nominating directors, the Nomination Advisory Committee, of which independent outside directors make up the majority of members, discusses each candidate's qualifications, taking into consideration their previous experience, accomplishments, ability to execute tasks, and character, and reports its recommendations to the Board of Directors.
+Future Initiatives following measures to further enhance (1) Enhancement of strategies related the status of revolving issues with b (2) Enhancing exchange of opinions are to medium-term business plans and regular reporting and discussions regarding ousiness execution nong independent directors and optimization of opportunities for information sharing nents for Board of Directors meetings in advance Policy for Appointment and Dismissal of Directors Policy for Appointment of Officers In nominating directors, the Nomination Advisory Committee, of which independent outside directors make up the majority of members, discusses each candidate's qualifications, taking into consideration their previous experience, accomplishments, ability to execute tasks, and character, and reports its recommendations to the Board of Directors.
 In addition, when nominating outside director candidates, we select management professionals who have experience, accomplishments, and knowledge in their respective fields.
 The nomination is discussed by the Nomination Advisory Committee, taking into consideration the candidate's opinions and judgments that will contribute to enhancement of the Company's medium- and long-term corporate value, and is then reported to the Board of Directors.

-Number and Term of Directors

-The Company's Articles of Incorporation stipulate that the number of directors shall be no more than 11.
+Number and Term of Directors The Company's Articles of Incorporation stipulate that the number of directors shall be no more than 11.
 For the term of directors, a proposal to shorten the term from two years to one year was approved at the General Meeting of Shareholders held in November 2021, for the purposes of clarifying the management responsibilities of directors and creating a management structure that enables us to respond quickly to changes in the operating environment.

-Support and Training Policy for Outside Directors and Corporate Auditors

-Support System for Outside Directors and Corporate Auditors

-There is no specific person or department in charge of the support system for outside directors and outside corporate auditors, but the Corporate Planning Office provides information, including distributing the agenda of Board of Directors meetings in advance, and the Internal Audit Office, which conducts internal audits, assists outside auditors in execution of their duties.
+Support and Training Policy for Outside Directors and Corporate Auditors Support System for Outside Directors and Corporate Auditors There is no specific person or department in charge of the support system for outside directors and outside corporate auditors, but the Corporate Planning Office provides information, including distributing the agenda of Board of Directors meetings in advance, and the Internal Audit Office, which conducts internal audits, assists outside auditors in execution of their duties.
+Training Policy We encourage directors and corporate auditors to learn about matters such as the responsibilities, duties and legal risks of officers, and to work on self-improvement such as acquiring business knowledge of the operations they supervise.

-Training Policy

-We encourage directors and corporate auditors to learn about matters such as the responsibilities, duties and legal risks of officers, and to work on self-improvement such as acquiring business knowledge of the operations they supervise.
 External training is also provided as necessary.

-Executive Remuneration System

-Policy for Determining Executive Remuneration

-To enhance corporate value, remuneration of the Company's directors consists of three types: payment of base compensation, which is a fixed amount according to the director's position within the total remuneration limits set by the General Meeting of Shareholders; payment of a performance-based bonuses as a short-term incentive linked to the Company's performance; and non-monetary compensation as a long-term incentive to continuously increase long-term corporate value and shareholder value.
+Executive Remuneration System Policy for Determining Executive Remuneration To enhance corporate value, remuneration of the Company's directors consists of three types: payment of base compensation, which is a fixed amount according to the director's position within the total remuneration limits set by the General Meeting of Shareholders; payment of a performance-based bonuses as a short-term incentive linked to the Company's performance; and non-monetary compensation as a long-term incentive to continuously increase long-term corporate value and shareholder value.
 Remuneration of outside directors and corporate auditors consists solely of base compensation, and there are no components that fluctuate with performance.

-Determination Process

-Base compensation: Determined according to position after discussion by the Remuneration

-Advisory Committee, of which outside directors make up the majority of members, and the results of the discussion are reported to the

-Board of Directors.

-Determined after discussion by the Remuneration Advisory Performance-based bonuses:

-Committee, of which outside directors make up the majority, and the results of the discussion are reported to the Board of Directors.

-Non-monetary compensation: Determined after discussion by the Remuneration Advisory
+Determination Process Base compensation: Determined according to position after discussion by the Remuneration Advisory Committee, of which outside directors make up the majority of members, and the results of the discussion are reported to the Performance-based bonuses: Board of Directors.
+Determined after discussion by the Remuneration Advisory Committee, of which outside directors make up the majority, and the results of the discussion are reported to the Board of Directors.
+Non-monetary compensation:

-Committee, of which outside directors make up the majority, and the results of the discussion are reported to the Board of Directors.
+results of the discussion are reported to the Board of Directors.